UMCarpentries/intro-curriculum-r/paper/paper.md

 [@the_carpentries_carpentries_2018], we had four instructors and six helpers at the workshop to assist with learner questions and technical issues.
-We also used the "sticky note" system for formative assessment, where learners indicate their progress on exercises and request for help by using different colored sticky notes [@becker_responding_2016; @the_carpentries_live_2018].
+We also used the "sticky note" system for formative assessment, where learners indicate their progress on exercises and request help by using different colored sticky notes [@becker_responding_2016; @the_carpentries_live_2018].
 As the workshop was virtual, we used Zoom reaction icons as virtual sticky notes, with the red X reaction to ask for help and the green checkmark to indicate that an exercise was successfully completed.
 We had thirty-nine learners of various skill levels from several different countries, all of whom provided very positive reviews of the workshop.
-By the end of the workshop, learners on average felt more confident writing programs, using programming to work with data, overcoming problems while programming, and searching for answers to technical questions online (n = 14 survey respondents; pre- and post-workshop surveys).
+By the end of the workshop, learners on average felt more confident writing programs, using programming to work with data, overcoming problems while programming, and searching for answers to technical questions online (n = 14 survey respondents; data from Carpentries pre- and post-workshop surveys).
 All attendees who filled out the post-workshop survey (n = 19) would recommend the workshop to others.

 ### Virtual Workshop Reflection